Japanese pagoda: Hōtō

 There used to be many full-size hōtō, but almost only miniature ones survive, normally made of stone and/or metal.
 A good example of full-size hōtō can be seen at Ikegami Honmon-ji in Nishi-magome, Tokyo.
-The pagoda is 17.4 meter tall and 5.7 meter wide.
+The pagoda is 17.4 meters tall and 5.7 meters wide.

 Tahōtō

 The tahōtō is a type of wooden pagoda unique for having an even number of stories (two), the first square with a rounded core, the second circular.
 This style of tō was created surrounding the cylindrical base of a hōtō (see above) with a square, roofed corridor called mokoshi.
 The core of the pagoda has just one storey with its ceiling below the circular second storey, which is inaccessible.
 Like the tasōtō and the rōmon, in spite of its appearance it therefore offers usable space only at the ground floor.

-Because its kind does not exist either in Korea or in China, it is believed to have been invented in Japan during the Heian period (794 - 1185).
+Because its kind does not exist either in Korea or in China, it is believed to have been invented in Japan during the Heian period (794–1185).
 The tahōtō was important enough to be considered one of the seven indispensable buildings (the so-called shichidō garan) of a Shingon temple.
 Kūkai himself is responsible for the construction of the tahōto at Mount Kōya's Kongōbu-ji.